 The walk wasn’t bad, actually.
 Because my apartment is essentially built like a pizza oven, the temperature outside felt about ten degrees cooler.
 I drank one of the two large bottles of Gatorade on the way home and ate a thing of roasted peanuts, and felt 100% better, but wide awake.
 So I sat in the living room and watched infomercials and other useless crap for an hour.
 Did you know that the local CBS affiliate reruns the old episodes of The Real World in the AM hours?
-That’s pretty weird, but I couldn’t stand that shit the first time it was on, let alone ten years later.
+That’s pretty weird, but I couldn’t stand that show the first time it was on, let alone ten years later.

 Instead, I watched some show on The Food Network where they showcased these ultra-elaborate, high-design kitchens in rich peoples’ houses.
 The show both intrigued me and pissed me off simultaneously.
 I mean, these houses were absolutely beautiful, the kind of thing I wish I had, especially since I was sweltering in a giant broiler pan and wondering if I had heatstroke, while they showed stainless-steel refrigerators bigger than my bathroom.
 The aesthetic side of these kitchens, the way the islands were placed and how the wraparound windows overlooked a big deck with a strategically-placed fountain or whatever, made me think about breaking out a sketch pad and designing the kitchen for the house I want to build in Colorado.

 On the other hand, these people PISSED ME OFF!
 This woman, whose husband was some high-up in the Nevada Gaming Commission, blabbed and blabbed about how they worked with one of Frank Lloyd Wright’s understudies to get the perfect FLW-inspired house.
-But, she made this big deal about “oh, but we had to fight with them because they wanted the garage and driveway narrower, but I drive a Suburban, and they told me ‘so don’t drive a Suburban’, but I need a car that’s 27 feet long.”
+But, she made this big deal about “oh, but we had to fight with them because they wanted the garage and driveway narrower, but I drive a Suburban, and they told me ‘so don’t drive a Suburban,’ but I need a car that’s 27 feet long.”
 I HATE people who drive big cars like that because they need to look stylish driving to the fucking golf course or whatever, especially people so rich that you know they aren’t hauling around drywall or going deer hunting in the mountains or whatever.
-And then, after showing this kitchen – which not only had the standard triangle for cooking, but had a SECOND one for baking, along with two ovens and a smaller fridge for baking goods, and a THIRD one for her kids, along with their own fridge and dishwasher, and at least two MORE fridges for vegetables and shit, we find out that THIS DUMB BITCH DOESN’T EVEN COOK!
+And then, after showing this kitchen – which not only had the standard triangle for cooking, but had a SECOND one for baking, along with two ovens and a smaller fridge for baking goods, and a THIRD one for her kids, along with their own fridge and dishwasher, and at least two MORE fridges for vegetables and shit, we find out that THIS WOMAN DOESN’T EVEN COOK!
 SHE SPENT A MILLION DOLLARS PUTTING SEVEN FRIDGES IN HER KITCHEN AND SHE CAN’T EVEN MAKE A FUCKING GRILLED CHEESE!

 Okay, so that really chaps my ass.

 During the walk last night, I saw that on Steinway north of 28th, they were having a ghetto street fair, so after I woke up, I got some more Gatorade and went to check out the bamboo plant situation.
 I’m fucking obsessed with these plants now.
-I have some demented dream about buying a bunch of bamboo and planting them on my property in Colorado until I have a fuckload of bamboo I can chop down and use to build a house.
+I have some demented dream about buying a bunch of bamboo and planting them on my property in Colorado until I have a ton of bamboo I can chop down and use to build a house.
 I don’t think they would live there unless I had a killer well setup, but it’s a more realistic dream than many of my others.
 But for some reason, the street fair trailers were still there, but only a handful were open and running.
 This was at 12:30, so I’d think they would be open 12-5 or something.
 Maybe if I went there right now, they’d be open, but fuck it.
 I don’t care now.

 Oh, and on the way home, I found a Voice paperbox in front of an Egyptian restaurant in a neighborhood where if anybody reads at all, it’s probably not in English.
 I grabbed one, and the stack was full.
 I’m used to going to the machines in SoHo and finding them totally empty about 15 minutes after distribution.
 So now I have my own secret place to always get an issue.

-Another odd thing is that I walked home and some dude across the street from me dumped this pile of maybe 300 books on the sidewalk and had a tiny sign that said “free books”.
-I thought it would be the usual pile of shit, but I dug through and found about a half-dozen cool titles that weren’t fucked up in any way.
+Another odd thing is that I walked home and some dude across the street from me dumped this pile of maybe 300 books on the sidewalk and had a tiny sign that said “free books.”
+I thought it would be the usual pile of shit, but I dug through and found about a half-dozen cool titles that weren’t messed up in any way.
 He must have been moving or something.
 So, no bamboo, but a pile of reading material.